ArgonDesign/alogic/doc/params.md

 # Constants and Parameters

-### Constants
+#### Constants

 Constants are local aliases for values introduced with the `const` keyword.
-They are stronger than text macros by having an associated type and hence bit width:
+Constants can be declared with any packed type, or with any of the 2 unsized integer types.
+As `const` values are immutable, their declarations must have an initializer:

 <a href="http://afiddle.argondesign.com/?example=params_constants.alogic">Fiddle with this code here.</a>